-Section 4 - The Technical Subcommittee
+Section 4 - The Technical Subcommittee (TSC)

-- a.
-The TSC shall have as its normal function the carrying out of those functions given in Article II that relate to the technical aspects of the use of the electromagnetic spectrum, and such other matters as the IRAC may direct.
-In furtherance of the above, the TSC shall: - 1. develop recommended new standards and improvement of existing standards pertaining to use of the radio spectrum; - 2. maintain awareness of the radio propagation (including natural radio noise) programs and needs of the federal government for purposes of evaluating and making recommendations leading to a better utilization of the radio spectrum; - 3. evaluate and make recommendations, in the form of technical reports, on new and existing techniques from the standpoint of their ability to optimize use of the radio spectrum (recommendations to include implementation steps); and, - 4. evaluate and make recommendations, in the form of technical reports, regarding the EMC capabilities and needs of the Federal Government in support of spectrum management, including techniques and criteria leading to greater inter- and intra-radio service sharing of available spectrum and the reduction of man-made radio noise. - 5. evaluate current and proposed efforts regarding: - (a) the adequacy of the technical bases for spectrum management; - (b) the effectiveness of specific programs with regard to improved use of the spectrum; and - (c) the need for new criteria, procedures, and methodologies for use of the spectrum. - b.
-The TSC shall consist of a representative appointed by each of the following member departments and agencies together with such other members as the Deputy Associate Administrator for Domestic Spectrum Management, Office of Spectrum Management may hereafter designate.
+a.
+The TSC, chaired by NTIA, shall have as its normal function the carrying out of those functions given in Article II that relate to the technical aspects of the use of the electromagnetic spectrum, and such other matters as the IRAC may direct.
+In furtherance of the above, on behalf of the IRAC and after coordination with the Deputy Associate Administrator for Spectrum Management, Office of Spectrum Management the TSC shall:

+- 1. develop recommended new standards and improvement of existing standards pertaining to use of the radio spectrum; - 2. maintain awareness of the radio propagation (including natural radio noise) programs and needs of the federal government for purposes of evaluating and making recommendations leading to a better utilization of the radio spectrum; - 3. evaluate and make recommendations, in the form of technical reports, on new and existing techniques from the standpoint of their ability to optimize use of the radio spectrum (recommendations to include implementation steps); and, - 4. evaluate and make recommendations, in the form of technical reports, regarding the EMC capabilities and needs of the Federal Government in support of spectrum management, including techniques and criteria leading to greater inter- and intra-radio service sharing of available spectrum and the reduction of man-made radio noise. - 5. evaluate current and proposed efforts regarding: - (a) the adequacy of the technical bases for spectrum management; - (b) the effectiveness of specific programs with regard to improved use of the spectrum; and - (c) the need for new criteria, procedures, and methodologies for use of the spectrum. - b.
+The TSC shall consist of a representative appointed by each of the following member departments and agencies together with such other members as the Deputy Associate Administrator for Spectrum Management, Office of Spectrum Management may hereafter designate.